n8n-io/n8n-docs/docs/code/builtin/current-node-input.md

 # Current node input

 Methods for working with the input of the current node.
-Note that some methods and variables aren't available in the Code node.
+Some methods and variables aren't available in the Code node.

 | Method | Description | Available in Code node? |
 | ------ | ----------- | :-------------------------: |